-5 years after church massacre, S Carolina protects monuments
+Defying law, Charleston to remove statue of slavery advocate

-Tillman gained prominence wguke supporting a white mob that killed four black men in 1876 after they surrendered to them.
-He later became South Carolina's governor and a U.S. senator, committed to destroying any rights blacks obtained after the Civil War.
+“What a beautiful show of support from our City Council," Tecklenburg said, adding that he was happy to see so many come together in the effort “not to erase our long and often tragic history but to begin to write a new and more equitable future.”
+The mayor anticipated the statue will go to a local museum or educational institution.

-Sims and Tillman also have statues on the Statehouse lawn.
-Some African American lawmakers want plaques added, explaining their racist views.
-Others, like Rep. Justin Bamberg, want Tillman and the others gone.
+The next meeting of the Charleston City Council is scheduled for Tuesday.

-And in Charleston on Tuesday, the current pastor of Mother Emanuel stood with civil rights activists and politicians who called for the removal from a downtown park of a 100-foot-tall (30-meter) statue of former U.S. Vice President John C. Calhoun.
+After the Roof massacre, officials came together to remove the Confederate flag from its site on the Statehouse lawn.
+On Tuesday, the current pastor of Mother Emanuel stood with civil rights activists and politicians who called for the removal of the Calhoun statue, a 100-foot-tall (30-meter-tall) monument that presides over Francis Marion Square in the heart of the city.

 Calhoun’s support of slavery never wavered.
 And in an 1836 speech before the U.S. Senate, he said slaves in the South were better off than free blacks in the North.